redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### `backoff_on`

-A list of status codes whereby retries should be attempted but the period between them should be increased gradually.
+A list of status codes whereby the request should be considered to have failed and retries should be attempted, but the period between them should be increased gradually.

 Type: `array`